translate/translate/docs/commands/podebug.rst

 =======

 Sometimes you find an error in a string.
-But it is difficult to search for the occurance of the error.
+But it is difficult to search for the occurrence of the error.
 In order to make it easy to find a string in your files we can produce a hash on the strings location and other data.
 This produces unique alphanumeric sequences which are prepended to the target text.
 Thus now in your application you have your translated text and a alphanumeric